hypo69/hypo/docs/gemini/out/en/how_to/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.rst

 Description
 -------------------------
 This code defines functions to create instances of `TinyPerson` objects, each representing a different person with various attributes like age, occupation, routine, and personality traits.
-The code demonstrates how to use the `define()`, `define_several()` methods of the `TinyPerson` class to populate these attributes with detailed descriptions and data.
+The code demonStartes how to use the `define()`, `define_several()` methods of the `TinyPerson` class to populate these attributes with detailed descriptions and data.
 These examples can be modified to create custom agents with specific characteristics.

 Execution steps